kirtikaasharma/gla_kirtikaaproject/README.md

-hey!this is my project on python for 1st year
+hey!this is my project on python for 1st year of engineering